strasser/strasser.github.io/_pages/about.md

 stats"></a></div></noscript>
 <!-- End of StatCounter Code for Default Guide -->

-## Open science advocate and recovering researcher.
+## Supporting data-driven research through partnership development.

+Open science and data management advocate with experience in developing academic data science programs, driving research software development, and coordinating collaborative projects in research publishing and documentation.
+Skilled in forging partnerships, aligning activities with organizational goals, and connecting individuals to benefit science.

-I am the Director of Academic Alliances and Data Strategy at the [Fred Hutchinson Cancer Research Center](http://www.fredhutch.org/en.html).
+**Currently** I am the Director of Academic Alliances and Data Strategy at the [Fred Hutchinson Cancer Research Center](http://www.fredhutch.org/en.html).
 In this role, I develop partnerships with academic and non-profit research organizations in support of [Hutch Data Commonwealth](https://research.fhcrc.org/hdc/en.html) initiatives.

-Previously, I was a Program Officer for the Data-Driven Discovery Initiative, an effort within the [Moore Foundation](http://www.moore.org)'s Science Program focused on promoting academic data science.
+**Previously** I was a Program Officer for the Data-Driven Discovery Initiative, an effort within the [Moore Foundation](http://www.moore.org)'s Science Program focused on promoting academic data science.
 I also worked as Director of Strategic Development for the Collaborative Knowledge Foundation ([Coko](http://coko.foundation)), and as a Research Data Specialist at the [California Digital Library](http://cdlib.org) where I was involved in development and implementation of many of the University of California Curation Center's services, and worked to promote data sharing and good data management practices among researchers.

 I received a B.A. in Marine Science and a Ph.D. in Biological Oceanography from the MIT/WHOI Joint Program.